Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Conclusions

 This work brings together several recent advancements made in material characterization and model calibration into an improved workflow---Interlaced Characterization and Calibration (ICC)---that improves not only the process of obtaining a reliable material model calibration, but also the quality of the calibration itself.
 The ICC framework achieves these improvements by 1) replacing uniaxial test specimens with a cruciform specimen that reveals complex stress states, 2) replacing global load-displacement curves with full-field displacement data, 3) replacing deterministic calibrations and best-fit parameter estimates with Bayesian inference, which produces a distribution quantifying parameter uncertainty, 4) adaptively selecting the load steps---within the confines of a load path tree---as the cruciform is deformed through Bayesian optimal experimental design (BOED) and 5) performing steps 1-4 in a quasi-real-time feedback loop.
 The result is that informative experimental data is collected in a highly-efficient manner to yield a credible material model that can be used for early decision-making.

-A synthetic demonstration of the ICC framework was presented which considered the deformation of cruciform specimen in a biaxial load frame to calibrate an elastoplastic constitutive model.
+A synthetic demonstration of the ICC framework was presented which considered the deformation of a cruciform specimen in a biaxial load frame to calibrate an elastoplastic constitutive model.
 In the exemplar problem, calibration was performed with a surrogate replacement of the expensive FE model, and full-field displacement data and global load data were synthetically generated for calibration.
-The displacement field was dimensionally reduced via principal component analysis (PCA) to improve numerical stability and aid in the construction of surrogate models, and inference was performed with the resulting PCA singular values.
+The displacement field was dimensionally reduced via principal component analysis (PCA) to aid in the construction of surrogate models; the surrogate predictions of the PCA singular values were then used to reconstruct the displacement field to perform inference and calculated the EIG in the field space.
 A non-alternating AAAAA load path (pulling on the same axis of the cruciform for all five load steps) was preferred by the algorithm and resulted in a calibration that had the least parameter uncertainty compared to all other load paths---a non-intuitive result.
 This outcome reinforced the utility of BOED algorithms to identify load paths that collect more informative data than load paths selected \textit{a priori} by subject matter experts.

 The tools developed for this synthetic demonstration make a significant step in moving towards a demonstration of the ICC framework in the lab with real-time data collection.
-By using this approach, high-fidelity material models can be calibrated with a great increase in efficiency over current methods.
+By using this approach, high-fidelity material models can be calibrated with a great increase in efficiency over traditional methods.
 Additionally, the proposed approach improves the quality of the calibrations with guided data collection and quantified uncertainty.
 These results improve the state-of-the-art in standard calibration procedures.